animeshtrivedi/animeshtrivedi.github.io/research.md

 [HotCloud 2020 paper](https://www.usenix.org/conference/hotcloud20/presentation/razavi)

+### CPU-free Comptuing
+Since the beginning of computing, we have relied on the CPU for data processing.
+As the CPU performance improved over the decades, so did our data processing capabilities.
+However, we are hitting a plateau where not only the performance gains are stalling, but the CPU is now considered a major source of inefficiencies and security vulnerabilities.
+In this project, we are envisioning a world without CPUs.
+A CPU-free computing architecture can completely eliminate the CPU (0% usage) and associated inefficiencies from computing.
+The project will revolutionize the way computation is done by building a first-of-its-kind CPU-free data-processing application that leverages modern domain-specific, programmable non-CPU devices and accelerators available today.

+This is a [NWO funded project](https://www.nwo.nl/en/news/sixteen-groundbreaking-research-projects-launched-through-third-round-nwo-open-competition-xs) and we are looking for collaborators.
+Please email me if you are interested.

 ### Efficient Machine Learning on Modern Devices
 How can modern NVM storage and high-performance networking technologies can help with building efficient machine learning pipelines?